pshemk/nginx-certbot-revproxy/Readme.md

 ```
 then most likely your backend settings are misconfigured.

+# Potential issues

+If the backend application has ability to do SSL/TLS termination it has to be reconfigured to not enable that functionality.
+The proxy passes a number of headers that should be sufficient to allow the backend to identify that traffic is in fact SSL/TLS protected.

 # Container start process

 When started for the first time this is the typical output of the container: